Kamaz: Subsidiaries

 The main production facilities of the plant are located in the industrial area of Naberezhnye Chelny.
 Nefaz buses are produced in Neftekamsk (Bashkortostan).

 KAMAZ owns United Automotive Technologies, a Russian holding of auto parts manufacturers.

-The company has overseas manufacturing facilities in the following countries: Vietnam, India, Kazakhstan (KAMAZ-Engineering JSC).
+The company has overseas manufacturing facilities in Vietnam, India, Kazakhstan (KAMAZ-Engineering JSC).
 Since 2015 Ganja Auto Plant (Azerbaijan) also assembles Kamaz trucks.

-In January 2022, the Hungarian Ministry for Innovation and Technology and Kamaz signed an agreement for production of electrocars in Hungary - about 32000 by 2025 and 320000 by 2030.
+In January 2022, the Hungarian Ministry for Innovation and Technology and Kamaz signed an agreement for production of electric cars in Hungary - about 32,000 by 2025 and 320,000 by 2030.

 Competition

 A team, Kamaz Master, which has been active since 1988 has participated as truck category in distinguished rally raid such as Dakar Rally, Silk Way Rally and Africa Eco Race, has brought Kamaz an outstanding fame.
 Kamaz vehicles have won the truck category of the Dakar Rally 19 times as of 2022.